 In consideration for the efficient management of the Company and business, the Company shall pay to the Managing Member an annual non-cumulative incentive management fee of 100% of cash flow remaining after certain payments, as defined, to the extent that the Company has net cash flow available for payment of such fee.
 In no year will the incentive management fee exceed 12% of gross rental receipts.
-For the years ended December 31, 2019 and 2018, no incentive management fees were earned.
+During the years ended December 31, 2020 and 2019, incentive management fees of \$5,367 and \$-0- were earned, respectively.
+These amounts are included in administrative expenses on the Statements of Operations.
+At December 31, 2020 and 2019, \$6,231 and \$-0- remained payable, respectively.
+These amounts are included in accounts payable on the Balance Sheets.